2023 Best Design & Applied Arts Schools in Illinois

 Top 10 Best Design & Applied Arts Schools

-Our 2021 rankings named Illinois Institute of Technology the best school in Illinois for design and applied arts students.
-Illinois Tech is a medium-sized private not-for-profit school located in the city of Chicago.
+Our analysis found Illinois Institute of Technology to be the best school for design and applied arts students who want to pursue a degree in Illinois.
+Illinois Tech is a moderately-sized private not-for-profit school located in the city of Chicago.

 Request Information